<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 3. Invest in data systems

 At the heart of MTSS are strong data systems.
-Your support staff needs real-time access to student data for decision-making about student supports, and you’ve got to have data to understand student progress and assess if interventions are working.
+Your support staff needs real-time access to student data for decision-making about student supports, and you’ve got to have data to understand student progress and assess if intervention strategies are working.

 Think about ways to streamline intervention management.
 We recommend bringing your progress monitoring data across academics, behavior, attendance, and social-emotional learning (SEL) into one spot instead of having it in different systems, spreadsheets, and reports.
 Panorama can help you with that: Our MTSS software platform brings all your data together with intervention tracking dashboards and easy-to-use tools for managing interventions.